solo-fsw/UsbParMarker/README.md

 <!-- Timing -->
 ## Timing
-Timing is tested with a simple E-prime 3.0.380 script that will send first a marker to the parallel port and then to Usb Parmarker serial port.
+Timing is tested with a simple E-prime 3.0.380 script that first sends a marker to the parallel port and then to the UsbParMarker serial port.

 ```
 Do
-writeport LPTAddress ,1
+writeport LPTAddress, 1
 serialmarker.WriteByte 1
 sleep (30)
-writeport LPTAddress,0
+writeport LPTAddress, 0
 serialmarker.WriteByte 0
 sleep (3000)
 Loop